davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 What you need to do:

-1. Compile the JAR
+1. Compile the JAR<br>
+   (only needed if there is no Github package!)

-2. Add the dependency to your project
+2. Add the dependency to your project<br>
+   (works only with github package versions!)

 3. Profit.

 # 1. Compile the JAR